jgraettinger/blog/README.md

     "user_details_pkey" PRIMARY KEY, btree (id)
 ```

-Suppose Liron sees Sasha's latest message and Mac's first message, but not their second.
+Suppose Liron sees Sasha's latest message, and Mac's first message but not their second.
-Chat room `r31` is now fully read, but `r20` has one remaining unread message:
+Chat room `r31` is now fully seen, but `r20` has one remaining unseen message:

 ```console
 $ cat scripts/write-events-2.sh